 Water Department

-The City of Aurora water system covers nearly 2,000 acres and consists of approximately 55 miles of water main ranging in size from 2” to 16”.
+The City of Aurora water system covers nearly 2,000 acres and consists of approximately 50 miles of water main ranging in size from 2” to 16”.
 The water system currently serves approximately 2,000 resident connections and approximately 29 non-resident connections (outside corporate limits).
 The system is supplied by seven municipal water wells and a 300,000-gallon water tower for additional storage capacity.
 The city wells were constructed in 1956, 1965 (re-drilled in 2005), 1973, 1978, 1999, 2016 and 2018.
 The water tower was constructed in 1956.
-Listed below is the last five years water usage data from the City wells.
+Listed below are some previous years water usage data from the City wells.

 Annual Water Quality Reports